andreinaku/SpyType/README.md

 ## Example 1
 ```
-python spytype.py -i benchmarks\mine\benchfuncs.py -f while_1 -o spytype.out
+python spytype.py -i benchmarks\mine\benchfuncs.py -f while_1 -o while_1.spytype
 ```
-This will write the inferred specifications for the function named `while_1` from the `benchfuncs.py` file into `spytype.out`.
+This will write the inferred specifications for the function named `while_1` from the `benchfuncs.py` file into `while_1.spytype`.
 The output has the following form:
 ```
 ---------------------------------
 while_1 specs